sh4rkden/sharkfin/README.md

 > These features are not finalized/finished and may change throughout sharkfin's development depending if claimed features are do-able or not.

 - Customizable Bootloader (HTML+CSS)
-- Discord Integration
+- FFlag Customization
-    - Custom Discord Status
+- Discord In-Game Status
-    -
+- Discord Roblox Game Inviting (that one discord feature that sends an invite in chat, -maybe possible)
+- Python Modding Integration using the [sharkfin modding framework](https://github.com/sh4rkden/sharkfin-framework)